Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Once television animation became associated with children, the producers of animated shows began writing down to their presumed audience, which made animation outside of the age ghetto less profitable than animation inside it.
 Anything considered safe for children can potentially be licensed out for merchandise, which is nearly guaranteed to sell; shows can even be 30-minute commercials, FCC regulations permitting.
 The age ghetto paints older demographics as unprofitable.

-These days, the ghetto appears to have lost some strength — at least on television, anyway.
+These days, the ghetto appears to have lost some strength.
 Any cartoon not on a broadcast network can defy the ghetto as much as their mission statements allow.
 The concept of the Parental Bonus also made a comeback; after enough PSAs on parents needing to know what their kids are watching, the networks finally figured out parents can be a demographic.
-The successes of shows such as South Park and The Simpsons proved animated shows for adults can be profitable to the point where such shows exist within their own genre, fill entire viewing blocs (such as Cartoon Network's late-night [adult swim] and FOX's prime-time Animation Domination Sunday), and build entire careers.
+The successes of shows such as South Park, Family Guy, and The Simpsons proved animated shows for adults can be profitable to the point where such shows exist within their own genre, fill entire viewing blocs (such as Cartoon Network's late-night [adult swim] and FOX's prime-time Animation Domination Sunday), and build entire careers.

 These shows' tendencies to take Refuge in Audacity and Vulgar Humor, however, can make people think animation remains "immature" — even if it's not for kids — which doesn't help matters when it comes to breaking animation out of the Age Ghetto.